Statement of Compliance with the QCA Corporate Governance Code

 - invested in our portfolio company websites and internal customer relationship management system

-We engage actively with our supplier network to ensure that together we support the end Customers’ needs and are aligned to the Company aims in delivering high quality products and services.
+We engage actively with our supplier chain network, fostering long term collaborative relationships to ensure that together we support the end Customers’ needs and are aligned to the Company aims in delivering high quality products and services.

 We could not deliver our digital resilience offering without our employees therefore they are one of our most important stakeholder groups in addition to our shareholders, suppliers and customers.
-The Board therefore closely monitors and reviews the results of the Company’s employee engagement surveys as well as a number of any other feedback it receives to ensure alignment of interests.
-We regularly hold employee roadshows at portfolio company locations whereby all employees are kept abreast of Group developments and are provided with the platform to raise and discuss any areas of interest or concern they may have.
+The Board therefore closely monitors and reviews the results of the Company’s engagement with employees as well as a number of any other feedback it receives to ensure alignment of interests.
+We hold employee meetings whereby all employees are kept abreast of Group developments and are provided a route to raise and discuss any areas of interest or concern they may have.
 We seek to create a motivational and supportive work environment to promote high performance and low turnover.
-Certain of the employees share in the creation of long term shareholder value through participation in the employee share plan.
+All UK employees have the option to share in the creation of long term shareholder value through participation in the Group’s share save (Save as you earn) plan.

 Principle 4: Embed effective risk management, considering both opportunities and threats, throughout the organisation

 The Board has established a risk management process for identifying, assessing and mitigating the principal risks and uncertainties facing the Group.
-Individual portfolio companies consider material strategic, operational and financial risks every three months at their quarterly business reviews.
-Those risks are considered by the Company’s executive leadership team and are assessed at monthly operational board meetings and where it is considered appropriate to do so, included on the Group’s risk register and allocated to a member of the Company’s executive leadership team who is then responsible for monitoring that risk and developing suitable mitigation actions.
+Individual companies consider material strategic, operational and financial risks at their monthly business review meeting.
+Those risks are considered by the Company’s executive leadership team and where it is considered appropriate to do so, included on the Group’s risk register and allocated to a member of the Company’s senior leadership team who is then responsible for monitoring that risk and developing suitable mitigation actions.
 The Company’s risk register is considered by the Board on a quarterly basis, with ad hoc reviews conducted as required.
-More detail about the identified principal risks and uncertainties can be found on pages 7-8 of the Annual Report.
+More detail about the identified principal risks and uncertainties can be found on pages 28-31 of the Annual Report.

 The Board is responsible for establishing and maintaining the Company’s system of internal financial controls and the Audit Committee assists the Board in discharging its duties relating to internal financial controls.
 Internal financial control systems are designed to meet the particular needs of the Company and the risk to which it is exposed, and by its very nature can provide reasonable, but not absolute, assurance against material misstatement or loss.
-During the financial year, the Directors enhanced the Group’s finance function with a number of new hires, including the appointment of a Head of Finance, who is responsible for the day to day management of all finance aspects of the business.
-As part of this process, the Directors have also implemented a more formal system of internal financial control, which has developed as the Group has scaled with the acquisitions it has made in the last financial year.
+During the financial year, the Directors enhanced the Group’s finance function with a number of new hires, including the appointment of a Head of Finance, who is responsible for the day-to-day management of all finance aspects of the business.
+As part of this process, the Directors have also implemented a more formal system of internal financial control which includes the introduction of a purchase to pay system which enhances the internal control environment.

 Such internal financial controls include strategic planning, approval of annual budgets, regular monitoring of performance against budget (including full investigation of significant variances), control of capital expenditure and ensuring proper accounting records are maintained.
 The Directors have reviewed the effectiveness of the procedures presently in place and consider that they are appropriate to the nature and scale of the operations of the Company.
 The Directors will continue to reassess internal financial controls as the Company expands further.